Topology of irregular isomonodromy times on a fixed pointed curve: Type A

 This means to each node we attach a positive rank, which equals the sum of its child-nodes'.
 In particular $\sum_{J_l} \bm r(i) = r(T)$, independently of the level, and the rank function is determined by assigning ranks to the leaves---i.e. by $\eval[1]{\bm r}_{J_1} \in \mb Z_{\geq 1}^{J_1}$.

 The algorithm to associate a ranked fission tree $(T,\bm r)$ to~\eqref{eq:root_filtration} is the following: the underlying fission tree is constructed as in~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids}, and we further set $\bm r(i) = k+1$ if the node $i \in J_l$ corresponds to a type-$A$ irreducible rank-$k$ component of $\Phi_{\mf h_{l+1}}$.
 Working within the general linear Lie algebra, this is the same as setting $\bm r(i) = k$ if $i$ corresponds to an irreducible component isomorphic to $\Phi_{\mf{gl}_k(\mb C)}$---including $\Phi_{\mf{gl}_1(\mb C)} = \varnothing$.
-It follows that $r(T) = n$ if we work within $\mf{gl}_n(\mb C)$. \fn{This choice is more natural since the (nonsemisimple) rank of the general linear Lie algebra controls the Weyl/braid groups \emph{without} shifts.}
+It follows that $r(T) = n$ if we work within $\mf{gl}_n(\mb C)$--- and so in this sense the general linear case is more natural.

 By construction the Weyl group of $\mf h_l \sse \mf g$ comes with a canonical group isomorphism